flatcar-archive/flatcar-docs/os/using-systemd-and-udev-rules.md

+---
-# Using systemd and udev rules
+title: Using systemd and udev rules
+weight: 10
+---

 In our example we will use libvirt VM with Flatcar Container Linux and run systemd unit on disk attach event.
 First of all we have to create systemd unit file `/etc/systemd/system/device-attach.service`: